Sales Tips– A lot of people do not realize the importance of art called “sales”.

 While they are trying to convert a prospect, they tend to convey a quality that the product or service does not possess.

 This gimmick hardly works in the internet age.
 Brands face a lot of heat, online as well as offline, from dissatisfied customers.
+Thus, the basic sales tip is to show the reality of the product rather than developing its foundation on pile of lies.

 Before you sit down with the prospect, you need to know how your product/service will impact his or her everyday life.